Best Women's Ski Jackets of 2024/25

 We found the Sylva to fit true to size; just follow the sizing chart.
 When it comes to style, the Sylva is up there with the best of them.
 We love the tapered fit and color options.
 This should be at the top of your list if you’re looking for an eye-catching but not over-the-top shell.

 Picture is, in some ways, leading the charge by producing ethically and sustainably made gear from the company’s infancy, and we’re all about that.
 This jacket uses recycled and eco-friendly materials, including a PFC-free DWR treatment.
 Additionally, 100 percent of Picture’s clothing line is made in factories approved by and in compliance with the Fair Wear Foundations standards.
-Their website has ample information on their production, including sustainability and ethics.
+Their website has ample information on their production, including ethics and sustainability.

 We love the fit, style, comfort, and sustainability of the Sylva jacket, and we love that all this comes at a reasonably low price for a high-quality, ethically-made hardshell.
 We only wish that the waterproofing of this jacket were better.
 We happily recommend this jacket to skiers who don’t need the highest-end weather protection from their jacket.